-Pityriasis rosea (PR) is a common non-cancerous (benign) rash that mostly affects the back, chest, and abdomen.
-It starts fairly quickly, lasts about 6–8 weeks, and is usually not itchy.
+Pityriasis rosea (PR) is a common rash that usually occurs on the back, chest, and abdomen.
+It starts fairly quickly, lasts about 6-8 weeks, and is usually not itchy.

-The cause of pityriasis rosea is not known, though it may be caused by infection with an unknown virus.
+The cause of pityriasis rosea is not known, but it may be caused by infection with a virus.

 Who's At Risk?

-Pityriasis rosea can occur in people of any age, any race, and either sex, but it is most common in teenagers and young adults (10–40 years old).
+Pityriasis rosea can occur in people of any age, race / ethnicity, or sex, but it is most common in older children and young adults (those aged 10-40 years).

 Signs & Symptoms

-The most common locations for pityriasis rosea include:
+The most common locations for pityriasis rosea include the:

-Pityriasis rosea is a self-limited condition, meaning that it goes away on its own, typically within 6–8 weeks, without treatment.
-However, the rash often leaves behind patches of lighter (hypopigmented) or darker (hyperpigmented) skin, which are more obvious in darker-skinned people and may take months to return to its normal color.
+Pityriasis rosea goes away on its own (is self-limited), typically within 6-8 weeks, without treatment.
+However, the rash often leaves behind patches of lighter (hypopigmented) or darker (hyperpigmented) skin; these patches are more obvious in darker skin colors and may take months to return to their normal color.

 The herald patch of pityriasis rosea may be mistaken for ringworm (tinea corporis), but over-the-counter antifungal creams do not improve it.
-Similarly, the herald patch may look like eczema, but over-the-counter hydrocortisone creams do not affect it.
-The second, widespread rash of pityriasis rosea will always develop even if the herald patch is treated.
+Similarly, the herald patch may look like eczema, but over-the-counter hydrocortisone creams also do not improve it.

 Itching with pityriasis rosea can sometimes be reduced with:

 Other than relieving the itch, there are no self-care measures for pityriasis rosea.
-Although the rash should go away on its own within 6–8 weeks, see your doctor for evaluation of any widespread rash.
+Although the rash should go away on its own within 6-8 weeks, see a medical professional for evaluation of any widespread rash.

-In addition, your physician may want to do blood tests for other medical conditions.
+In addition, the medical professional may want to do blood tests for other medical conditions.

 Because pityriasis rosea is benign and self-limited, no treatment is required.
-However, some people with pityriasis rosea have mild-to-severe itching, and your physician may suggest:
+However, some people with pityriasis rosea have mild-to-severe itching, in which case your clinician may suggest:

-- Oral corticosteroid pills (if the pityriasis rosea is very severe)
+- Oral corticosteroid pills or an oral antibiotic or antiviral (if the pityriasis rosea is very severe).

-If you develop a patch of pink, scaly skin that does not respond to over-the-counter anti-fungal creams or hydrocortisone cream, or if you develop a widespread rash, see a dermatologist or another physician for an evaluation.
+If you develop a patch of pink, purple, or brown scaly skin that does not respond to over-the-counter antifungal creams or hydrocortisone cream, or if you develop a widespread rash, see a dermatologist or another medical professional for evaluation.

-Be prepared to discuss the following with your doctor:
+Be prepared to discuss the following with the medical professional: